A survey and analysis of TLS interception mechanisms and motivations: Delegation of content and keys

 A patent by Akamai~\cite{gero2015splicing} proposes a similar idea aimed at selectively enabling a CDN to serve a request from its cache, without the knowledge of the server's private key.
 The main difference with Barnraising resides in the ability of the origin server to decide when to share the \texttt{client\_write\_key} to enable the edge server to decrypt client requests.
 If the edge server deems that it can serve the requested content from cache, it informs the origin server, which then shares the \texttt{server\_write\_key} and authentication tags as described above.

 The patent also expresses the natural revocation of the write capability of the edge server since the origin can simply stop providing further MACs.
 The read capability allegedly can be revoked by requesting the client to renegotiate, effectively establishing new keys that the middlebox no longer knows.
-However, this mechanism seems insufficient to prevent a malicious middlebox from giving up read capability from the client, and read and write capabilities from/to the server (see details in Appendix~\ref{apx:akamai-splicing}).
+However, this mechanism seems insufficient to prevent a malicious middlebox from giving up read capability from the client, and read and write capabilities from/to the server.\footnote{When the edge server knows the \texttt{client\_write\_key}, it can renegotiate with the origin server without the client being involved, as it can decrypt \texttt{verify\_data} from the client's \textsf{Finished} message, even with the secure renegotiation extension~\cite{rfc5746}.
+The edge server can then still decrypt client requests (with the former \texttt{client\_write\_key}), and forge requests to the origin server and decrypt the response.}

-\subhead{Issues} This scheme only works for non-AEAD ciphersuites for which the encryption and MAC keys are separate.
-This is not the case with PFS ciphersuites in TLS 1.2, and no longer possible in TLS 1.3.
-With AEAD, the edge server can also impersonate the origin server once it gets the encryption key since MACs are generated as part of the encryption.
-Also, the caching middleboxes only save network bandwidth from the origin, not computing resources.
+\subhead{Issues} This scheme only works for non-AEAD ciphersuites since the encryption and MAC keys are separate.
+With AEAD, authentication tags are generated during encryption, allowing the edge server to impersonate the origin server.
+Thus, PFS ciphersuites in TLS 1.2 are not supported, and the scheme is incompatible with TLS 1.3.
+Also, caching middleboxes only save network bandwidth from the origin, not computing resources.